The Bankrate promise

 - Sioux County

 You don’t need to be a first-time homebuyer to take advantage of this loan, though you’ll need to meet income and purchase price limits.
-These limits are higher than the limits for the FirstHome and HomeAccess programs, and the purchase price is up to $346,315.
+These limits are higher than the limits for the FirstHome and HomeAccess programs, and the home purchase price can be as high as $427,198.